annot8/annot8.github.io/concepts/data.md

 * Original Text content in French
 * Translated Text content in English

+We can set and use the *properties* of content to determine which content is which.

 ## Annotation

-We want to identify aspects within content which are of interest.
+We want to identify aspects of content which are of interest.

-This could be anything:
+Aspects of interest could be anything:

 * A face in an image
 * A word in text
 * A point in a document where the topic changes
 * A section of a video which is outdoors

-We create annotations on content.
-Annotations live in the AnnotationStore on Content.
+We create annotations on content to identify these aspects.
+Annotations live in the AnnotationStore on content.

 ## Bounds